I. POLICY STATEMENT

 - For students: The School has developed a Disciplinary Policy to handle student violations including peer-on-peer abuse or other violations related to child safeguarding and protection policy during school learning.

-II.
-GENDER INCLUSION
+V. GENDER INCLUSION

 This is intended to create an inclusive, respectful, and equitable learning and working environment for all, regardless of gender, gender identity, or sexual orientation.
 The School is committed to promoting diversity and inclusion, ensuring everyone is treated equally and fairly with respect for diversity and has the opportunity to access comprehensive development.